akshatdodhiya/Basic-C-Programs/README.md

 Experiment with the program by trying different input values.

-### Feel free to explore other C programs in this repository and follow similar steps to compile and run them.
+**Feel free to explore other C programs in this repository and follow similar steps to compile and run them.**

+## Programs

+### 1. Factorial Number Program

+The **Factorial Number Program** calculates the factorial of a given positive integer.
+It demonstrates the use of loops to implement the factorial calculation.
+The user provides an input integer, and the program outputs the factorial of that number.

+### 2. Fibonacci Series Program

+The **Fibonacci Series Program** calculates the number present at the specific position in fibonacci series.
+It demonstrates the use of recusrion to find the number.